 Haunted Hotels and Inns of Arkansas

 Arkansas has its fair share of haunted accommodations ranging from cozy bed and breakfast inns to full-scale resorts.
-Following are seven of the state’s most ghost-ridden hotels and inns where you might encounter anything from a pretty little girl with pigtails, to a former cancer patient who introduces herself, to the floating apparition of a woman in white who is missing her head and feet:
+Following are seven of the state’s most ghost-ridden hotels and inns where you might encounter anything from a pretty little girl with pigtails, to a former cancer patient who introduces herself, to the floating apparition of a woman in white missing her head and feet:

-With such a colorful history, it is understandable why guests sometimes see people in old-fashioned attire who vanish into thin air.
+With such a colorful history, it is understandable why guests occasionally see people in old-fashioned attire who vanish into thin air.
 The apparition most often reported is a bride in her wedding gown staring out the window at the street as though waiting for someone.
 Another spook – this one a man in a black suit – waves at those who see him and often wanders into the hotel laundry.
-A phantom bellhop haunts the fourth floor and the wraith of a little girl in a pink has been seen in the lobby.
+A phantom bellhop haunts the fourth floor and the wraith of a little girl in a pink dress has been seen in the lobby.
 Guests also have reported flickering lights, faucets that turn on and off (unaided by human hands), disembodied laughter and feelings of “something” brushing against them when no one is there.
 Room 824, where an evil presence has been reported, is a particular hotspot for paranormal activity.

 Capital Hotel (Little Rock).
 Since 1876, the Capital Hotel has been known as Little Rock’s “front porch.”
 Renovated in 2007, the hotel offers the conveniences of a modern luxury establishment while preserving its historical character.
 Two ghosts are regulars at the Capital.
 The first spirit is that of a laborer who is somewhat shy and keeps to himself.
 The other is the apparition of a young woman believed to have fallen to her death from one of the upper floors.
-Her wails, as she falls to the ground, are sometimes heard by patrons and she has been known to enter guestrooms, where she moves luggage and other items around.
+Her wails, as she plunges toward the ground, are sometimes heard by patrons and she has been known to enter guestrooms, where she has been known to move luggage and other items.

-Other ghosts, presumably former hotel guests from the Victorian era, include a distinguished gentleman who haunts the lobby, dancing ghosts from the 1890s in the Crystal Dining Room, and a second gentleman, this one sitting at a table near the window, who, when approached, declares: “I saw the most beautiful woman here last night and I am waiting for her to return.”
+Other ghosts, presumably former hotel guests from the Victorian era, include a distinguished gentleman who haunts the lobby, dancing ghosts from the 1890s in the Crystal Dining Room and a second gentleman, this one sitting at a table near the window, who, when approached, declares: “I saw the most beautiful woman here last night and I am waiting for her to return.”
 The apparitions of a bride (in Victorian lace) and groom manifest occasionally, but not very often.
-There have also been reports of poltergeist activity in the dining room.
+There also are reports of poltergeist activity in the dining room.

 The Empress of Little Rock Bed & Breakfast (Little Rock).
-Described by the National Register of Historic Places as the “best example of ornate Victorian architecture in Arkansas,” the mansion was built by saloon-keeper James H. Hornibrook in 1888.
-Unfortunately, two years later, on May 24, 1890, Hornibrook, age 49, died of an apoplectic stroke at the front gate of his newly-constructed home.
+Described by the National Register of Historic Places as the “best example of ornate Victorian architecture in Arkansas,” the mansion (above) was built by saloon-keeper James H. Hornibrook in 1888.
+Unfortunately, two years later, on May 24, 1890, Hornibrook, age 49, died of an apoplectic stroke at the front gate of his newly constructed home.
 Three years later, on July 3, 1893, his wife, Margaret McCully Hornibrook, died, also at the age of 49, purportedly of a broken heart.
 In 1897, the resplendent edifice was leased by the Arkansas Female College.
 From the Great Depression until the end of World War II, the most beautiful home in Little Rock stood vacant until it was turned into a nursing home in 1948.
 The old mansion was finally rescued and restored and has been operating as a bed and breakfast inn since 1994.